Elk Island

 National Park

-Less than 35 minutes east of Edmonton lies a year round wilderness oasis where Bison roam freely,
+Less than 35 minutes east of Edmonton lies a year round wilderness oasis where Bison roam freely, sun glistens off lakes and ponds, and the stars light up the night sky.

-Elk Island National Park is a wildlife watchers paradise as free roaming bison, elk, deer, moose,
+Elk Island National Park is a wildlife watchers paradise as free roaming bison, elk, deer, moose, and more than 250 bird species call this place home!

 In winter enjoy the cross-country skiing, snowshoeing, stargazing, skating and more!

-If you are looking for an experience of a life time head down to Elk National Park with your kids!
+If you are looking for an experience of a life time head down to Elk National Park with kids!
 A great place to get out from behind screens and soak up the natural surroundings.
 Get the kids out of the city and explore nature.
 Only a 35 minute drive east of Edmonton, it's no wonder why Elk island is a popular destination for an Edmontonian looking to escape the city and get the most of the season, especially this year!

 Make Elk Island National Park your weekday destination!